vinodm06/userpoints/README.md

 <h3>Requirement:</h3>

-Please make sure you have the below environment set up.
+Please make sure you have the below environment set up.  <br />
-PHP version 7 or higher
+PHP version 7 or higher<br />
-Mysql or similar db
+Mysql or similar db<br />
-Apache or a all included

-Clone the files to the folder in your server.
+Clone the files to the folder in your server.<br />
-Configure the db in config/Database.php
+Configure the db in config/Database.php<br />
-Run the db.sql included
+Run the db.sql included<br />
-Now you are ready to use the api.
+Now you are ready to use the api.<br />

-For front end you will have to edit the apli url to where you host in the js/main.js file.
+For front end you will have to edit the apli url to where you host in the js/main.js file.<br />

 <h2>API End Points : </h2><br />
 <h3>GET users/</h2> <br />
 Get all users
 <b>Response</b>  <br />
-Sample response
+Sample response  <br />

 [
     {